 This course explores photography as a visual art medium in the 21st century.
 Students examine digital photographs as a means of personal expression, documentation, and story-telling.
 Topics covered include aperture and shutter settings, composition, depth of field, motion control, alternative camera angles, lighting, and genres of photography.
-Students receive basic instruction, watch demonstrations of techniques, and see samples of desired outcomes.
+Students receive basic instruction, watch demonstrations of techniques, and see samples of the desired outcomes.
 In addition to taking photos, students also spend time editing and manipulating images in Adobe Photoshop.
-Students are expected to maintain and post their photography work to a simple website created in class.
+Students are expected to maintain and post their photography work to a simple website we create in class.
+Daily attendance is mandatory.
+Students who complete this course will earn 1/3 Visual Arts credit (the equivalent of one trimester).